 Another tape that you will need is EternaBond roof repair.
 It can be used around the roof vents on your RV and as a seam sealer.
 But that’s not all!
 It can be also used to mend a cracked waste tank temporarily or patch up a plumbing pipe.
-Velcro tape and regular bailing wire are also handy to have around for emergency repairs.
+Velcro tape and regular baling wire are also handy to have around for emergency repairs.

 4. Level your RV in an Effective and Cheap Way

-To stop the top board from slipping, drill three holes through both boards and add three inch lag bolts.
-This solution works pretty well and is very cost effective — even more so than those plastic levers that are found in RV parts stores.
+To stop the top board from slipping, drill three holes through both boards and add three-inch lag bolts.
+This solution works pretty well and is very cost-effective — even more so than those plastic levers that are found in RV parts stores.
 Also, you won’t have to worry about these longer boards sinking in soft soils easily.

 5. Avoid Injury Around Your RV

 All RVers have, at one time or another, bruised a body part when walking in or around their rigs.
-This is especially common around motorhome mirrors, trailer hitches, and slide out corners.
+This is especially common around motorhome mirrors, trailer hitches, and slide-out corners.
 To keep yourself out of potential danger, you will need a reminder so you don’t bump into your RV.
 Popular options are name placards, flower pots, wind chimes, and traffic cones.
-An excellent go-to item is a piece of foam pool noodle.
+An excellent go-to item is a piece of a foam pool noodle.
 At the very least, you can count on it to reduce your pain.